WabugeS/ParoCyber_SQL_Capstone/README.md

     avg_sale_per_customer DESC
 LIMIT 10;

-/*Question 9: Month-on-Month Sales Growth
+**Question 9: Month-on-Month Sales Growth
 Calculate the month-on-month percentage change in total sales for each city.
 Use a window function (LAG) to compare each month's sales to the previous month.
-Show only rows where a prior month exists.*/
+Show only rows where a prior month exists.**

--- Using LAG to pull previous month's revenue and calculating MoM growth percentage WITH monthly_sales_cte AS (
+# Using LAG to pull previous month's revenue and calculating MoM growth percentage

+WITH monthly_sales_cte AS (
     SELECT
         ci.city_name,